leonardo3108/IA368dd/report.md

 ### Glasgow CISI dataset

-The Glasgow CISI dataset is a standard test collection for evaluating information retrieval systems.
+The Glasgow CISI dataset is a benchmark dataset used for evaluating information retrieval (IR) systems.
+It was developed by the University of Glasgow's Department of Computing Science in collaboration with the Chemical Abstracts Service and is a standard test collection for evaluating IR models.

-It consists of a set of documents and queries, along with relevance judgments that can be used to evaluate the performance of retrieval systems.
+The Glasgow CISI dataset consists of a corpus of 1460 documents, covering the fields of chemistry, physics, and electronics.
+It also includes a set of 112 queries, each with a corresponding set of relevant documents, which were assessed by human judges.
+The relevance judgments are binary, indicating whether a document is relevant or not for a given query.

+The CISI dataset has been used in a number of research studies to evaluate the effectiveness of various IR models, including vector space models, probabilistic models, and language models.
+It has also been used to evaluate the effectiveness of different indexing methods, query expansion techniques, and relevance feedback mechanisms.

+The Glasgow CISI dataset has been widely used as a standard benchmark for evaluating the performance of IR systems, and it continues to be used as a reference dataset for developing and evaluating new IR models and techniques.
+The dataset is freely available for academic research purposes.

 ## Methodology